 Facilitating scientific discovery through the use of statistical methods to develop solutions to prevent and treat HIV and other infectious diseases.

 The HVTN is the world’s largest publicly funded multi-disciplinary international collaboration facilitating the development of vaccines to prevent HIV/AIDS.Learn More

 The HPTN is a worldwide collaborative clinical trials network that develops and tests the safety and efficacy of interventions designed to prevent the transmission of HIV.Learn More

-A center of excellence for development and application of statistical methodology across the health sciences, and have collaborative partnerships with Fred Hutchinson Cancer Research Center, Children’s Hospital Research Institute, Group Health Cooperative, and the Veterans Administration.Learn More
+The program is a center of excellence for development and application of statistical methodology across the health sciences, and collaboratives with Fred Hutch, Children’s Hospital Research Institute, Group Health Cooperative, and the Veterans Administration.Learn More

 We are able to provide information or answer questions.